mlcommons/inference/vision/classification_and_detection/README_cm_resnet50.md

 We need to get imagenet full dataset to make image-classification submissions for MLPerf inference.
 Since this dataset is not publicly available via a URL please follow the instructions given [here](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/get-dataset-imagenet-val/README-extra.md) to download the dataset and register in CM.

-On edge category ResNet50 has Offline, SingleStream and MultiStream scenarios and in datacenter category it has Offline and Server scenarios.
+On the edge category ResNet50 has Offline, SingleStream and MultiStream scenarios and in datacenter category it has Offline and Server scenarios.
 The below commands are assuming an edge category system.

 ## Run Command

-### One liner to do an end to end submission using the reference implementation
+### One liner to do an end-to-end submission using the reference implementation
 ```
 cm run script --tags=run,mlperf,inference,generate-run-cmds,_submission \
 --quiet --submitter="MLCommons" --hw_name=default --model=resnet50 --implementation=reference \